ResearchComputing/Documentation/docs/storage/petalibrary/onedrive.md

 ![](Globus_Login.png)

 ### Step 2: Open your OneDrive
-In the Collection Search, enter: OneDrive CU Boulder - this should show your OneDrive contents if you are logged in.
+In the Collection Search, enter: "OneDrive CU Boulder" - this should show your OneDrive contents if you are logged in.
 You may need to authenticate with your OneDrive account.

 ![](onedrivesearch.png)

 ### Step 3: Open CURC (right pane)
 Click the 2nd option in the Panel selection on the top right of the page to enter split view.
-In the Collection Search (right pane), enter: CU Boulder Research Computing
+In the Collection Search (right pane), enter: "CU Boulder Research Computing"

-* You'll be asked to log in using your CURC Credentials - after clicking Authenticate, you should receive a Duo push on your Duo device which you will need to confirm
+* You'll be asked to log in using your CURC Credentials - after clicking `Authenticate`, you should receive a Duo push on your Duo device which you will need to confirm

 ![](splitview.png)

-* Once authenticated, you should see your CURC home directory - to access Petalibrary click "Up One Directory" and then select /pl
+* Once authenticated, you should see your CURC home directory - to access Petalibrary click "Up One Directory" and then select `/pl` and proceed to your allocaiton.

 ![](Globus_CURC_Collection.png)